buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 The **first time** you take this Feat, if you can see it, you also know if it' \*\*s magical.
 It costs one Action to activate magical sight and lasts one round.

-The **second time**, requirement Magic Proficiency 1, that you take the Feat, activating magical sight costs a Reaction.
+The **second time** you take the Feat, requirement Magic Proficiency 1, activating magical sight costs a Reaction.

 ## Faithful